epfl-dcsl/miralis-sosp25-artifact/README.md

 ## Benchmarks

-> Estimated time: 15m human time
+> Estimated time: 15m human time + 1h machine time

 We provide all the benchmark scripts and data in the `./benchmark` folder.